ncsurobotics/DEPRECATED-acoustics-2016/new/pico_module/API_Documentation.md

 ## `pico_get_sample_interval()`
 #### pico_get_sample_interval()
 ### Description
 Returns the actual sampling interval used by the picoscope.
+The returned value indicates how many nanoseconds pass between each sample.
 ### Parameters
 None.
 ### Returns